janpastorek/Bachelor-Thesis/README.md

 * DQN agent

-* For games with only 1 shared pair like, one can use another approach - optimalizing already chosen gates through genetic algortihm.
+* For games with only one qubit per person, one can use another approach - optimalizing already chosen gates through genetic algortihm.

 On top of those I built Genetic algorithm that is able to optimalize agents hyperparameters (and also choose the best reward function)